 Welcome to the Helsington Parish Council website.
 There are 7 members of the Parish Council which meets 6 times a year.
-Further information about the Council and its work may be found on this website.
+Further information about the Council and its work may be found on the pages of this website.

-The next scheduled Meeting of the Parish Council will be on Wednesday 6 February 2019 at 7.30pm at Helsington & Brigsteer Village Hall.
+The next Meeting of the Parish Council will be on Wednesday 3 April 2019 commencing no earlier than 7.30pm at Helsington & Brigsteer Village Hall.
 The Agenda will be posted here when available.

 All welcome to attend.

 Community Governance Review 2018/19: SLDC is conducting a review of parish governance in its area.
 Click here to see the Parish Council’s initial response.
 Click here for more information on SLDC’s draft recommendations and how to respond to the current consultation (open 4 March – 26 May 2019).

 The Lake District National Park Authority has completed a consultation on its Local Plan Review.
 Find out more here.

 Mark Kidd is the Parish Member for the Central and South East Area of the Lake District National Park Authority.
 He may be contacted at firstname.lastname@example.org.